urnfdog/datadog-agent/pkg/workloadmeta/README.md

 The store provides information to other components either through subscriptions or by querying the current state.

+### Subscription

 Subscription provides a channel containing event bundles.
 Each event in a bundle is either a "set" or "unset".
-A "set" event indicates new information about an entity -- either a new entity, or an update to an existing enityt.
+A "set" event indicates new information about an entity -- either a new entity, or an update to an existing entity.
 An "unset" event indicates that an entity no longer exists.
 The first event bundle to each subscriber contains a "set" event for each existing entity at that time.
 It's safe to assume that this first bundle corresponds to entities that existed before the agent started.

+## Telemetry and Debugging

+The Workloadmeta Store produces agent telemetry measuring the behavior of the component.
+The metrics are defined in `pkg/workloadmeta/telemetry/telemetry.go`

+The `agent workload-list` command will print the workload content of a running agent.

+The code in `pkg/workloadmeta/dumper` logs all events verbosely, and may be useful when debugging new collectors.
+It is not built by default; see the comments in the package for how to set it up.